Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/architectural-patterns/cqrs.md

 Another reason for working with multiple models may have to do with the notion of polyglot persistence.

 There is no perfect database.
-Or, as Greg Young says, all databases are flawed, each in its own way:
+Or as Greg Young says:
+All databases are flawed, each in its own way.

 We often have to balance the needs for scale, consistency, or supported querying models.

-An alternative to finding a perfect database is the polyglot persistence model:
+An alternative to finding a perfect database is the polyglot persistence model.

+That is, using multiple databases,
-Using multiple databases to implement different data-related requirements.
+To implement different data-related requirements.

-For example,
+For example:

-A single system might use a document store as its operational database,
+- A single system might use a document store as its operational database
-A column store for analytics/reporting,
+- A column store for analytics/reporting
-And a search engine for implementing robust search capabilities.
+- And a search engine for implementing robust search capabilities

+### Event Sourcing

-Finally, the CQRS pattern is closely related to event sourcing.
+The CQRS pattern is closely related to event sourcing.

 Originally, CQRS was defined to address the limited querying possibilities of an event-sourced model:
 It is only possible to query events of one aggregate instance at a time.

+The CQRS pattern provides the possibility of,
+Materializing projected models,
+Into physical databases,
-The CQRS pattern provides the possibility of materializing projected models into physical databases that can be used for flexible querying options.
+That can be used for flexible querying options.

-That said, this chapter “decouples” CQRS from event sourcing.
-I intend to show that CQRS is useful even if the business logic is implemented using any of the other business logic implementation patterns.

 Let’s see how CQRS allows the use of multiple storage mechanisms for representing different models of the system’s data.

-## Implementation
+## How to Implement CQRS Pattern?

 As the name suggests,
 The pattern segregates the responsibilities of the system’s models.

 There are two types of models:
-The command execution model,
-And the read models.

-### Command Execution Model
+- ### Command Execution Model

   CQRS devotes a single model to executing operations that modify the system’s state (system commands).
-This model is used to implement the business logic, validate rules, and enforce invariants.
+  This model is used to implement the business logic, validate rules and enforce invariants.

   The command execution model is also the only model representing strongly consistent data (the system’s source of truth).

   It should be possible to read the strongly consistent state of a business entity,
   And have optimistic concurrency support when updating it.

-### Read Models (Projections)
+- ### Read Models (Projections)

   The system can define as many models as needed to present data to users or supply information to other systems.

   A read model is a pre-cached projection.
   It can reside in a durable database, flat file, or in-memory cache.

   Proper implementation of CQRS allows for wiping out all data of a projection and regenerating it from scratch.

-This also enables extending the system with additional projections in the future,
+  This also enables extending the system with additional projections in the future;
   For models that couldn’t have been foreseen originally.

   Finally, read models are read-only.
   None of the system’s operations can directly modify the read models’ data.

-## Projecting Read Models
+## How to Project Read Models?

 For the read models to work,
 The system has to project changes from the command execution model to all its read models.